 Geneva in Ashtabula County, Ohio — The American Midwest (Great Lakes)

 Other nearby markers.
 At least 8 other markers are within 4 miles of this marker, measured as the crow flies.
-The New Inn (within shouting distance of this marker); Pergola Gardens (within shouting distance of this marker); Pier Ballroom (within shouting distance of this marker); Miniature Golf (within shouting distance of this marker); Gas Stations (about 500 feet away, measured in a direct line); The Popcorn Ball (about 700 feet away); Shady Beach (about 800 feet away); Ransom E. Olds-Birthplace (approx. 3.9 miles away).
+Pera's Kiddieland (within shouting distance of this marker); Pier Ballroom (within shouting distance of this marker); Miniature Golf (within shouting distance of this marker); Pergola Gardens (within shouting distance of this marker); Gas Stations (about 600 feet away, measured in a direct line); The Popcorn Ball (approx. 0.2 miles away); Shady Beach (approx. 0.2 miles away); Ransom E. Olds-Birthplace (approx. 3.9 miles away).
 Touch for a list and map of all markers in Geneva.

 Credits.
 This page was last revised on January 26, 2023.
 It was originally submitted on June 21, 2021, by Mike Wintermantel of Pittsburgh, Pennsylvania.
 This page has been viewed 85 times since then and 20 times this year.
 Photos: 1, 2. submitted on June 21, 2021, by Mike Wintermantel of Pittsburgh, Pennsylvania.